-We are located around 70km south of Christchurch International Airport and just 5km off State Highway 1, see 'Our Location'
+We are located around 15km north of Christchurch International Airport and just 5km off State Highway 1, see 'Our Location'

 for more information.
 If you're flying in we have a pick up service operating which will pick you up from International Arrivals and bring you direct to our premises.
 This service is free for rentals of more than 7 days.
-If you're arriving by other means we can pick you up from the Ashburton Bus Terminal which is in the town center, or, if you're driving just come directly to our premises.
+If you're arriving by other means we can pick you up from central Christchurch or your Hotel.
+If you're driving just come directly to our premises.
 Our physical address is:

 GPS Coordinates S43.323157, E172.630797